ASIA MARKETS: Asian Markets Take A Breather After Early-week Rebound

 Gains earlier this week came from the unwinding of short positions as tensions surrounding the Korean Peninsula eased, said Weston, though he noted that caution looms ahead of joint U.S.-South Korean military exercises next week.

 Still, the Kospi was off to a strong start as traders returned from a public holiday.
-The benchmark index was recently up 0.6% after opening 1% higher.
+The benchmark index was up 0.5% after opening 1% higher.

 On Tuesday, South Korean President Moon Jae-in called for renewed talks with the North.
 He said the U.S. would need Seoul's consent for any military action on the Korean Peninsula, which helped to ease tensions.

+Driven by its bullishness on China-related stocks, especially banks, broker CIMB sharply raised its end-2018 target for the Hang Seng Index to 33,600, implying an upside of more than 23%.

-Meanwhile, messaging giant Tencent Holdings (0700.HK) , which is scheduled to release its second-quarter results later Wednesday, added 1.1%.
+Meanwhile, messaging giant Tencent Holdings (0700.HK) , which is scheduled to release its second-quarter results later Wednesday, rose as much as 1.8% before ending the morning session up 0.9%.

-In Japan, the Nikkei Stock Average was down 0.1%, even as the U.S. dollar recovered further against the yen to Yen110.64, versus Yen110.36 at Tuesday's Tokyo stock-market close.
+In Japan, the Nikkei Stock Average was flat , even as the U.S. dollar recovered further against the yen to Yen110.64, versus Yen110.36 at Tuesday's Tokyo stock-market close.

 Broad gains in the dollar came after data from the U.S. Commerce Department showed retail sales rising 0.6% from a month earlier, the biggest jump since December, with much of that coming from internet sales.